experiandataquality/aperture-data-studio-sdk/README.md

 Once your project is set up, you can create a new class and implement the `CustomStepDefinition` interface.
 The newly created class will be picked up by the Data Studio UI.

-Note that you can bundle multiple custom steps into a single JAR, as long as they're implementing the `CustomStepDefinition`.
+Note that it is recommended that you bundle *one* custom step per JAR.

 ### Importing the step SDK